num0005/h2codez_docs/docs/H2Tool/Animations/Animation_Importing_Guide.md

 ![](assets/AnimationImportingStep4.png)

-How long your timeline is will determine how fast or slow your animation will play ingame.
+How long your timeline is will determine how many frames your animation will play for.
 Think about how you want your animation to look while choosing these values.
 You can always come back and change it later if you need more frames.
 Using the left or right arrow on your keyboard, go to your first frame in the timeline.
 In our case it will be frame one.
 Now select your Armature and set object mode to "Pose Mode" then hit the "A" key to select all bones.
 Press the "I" key to bring up the "Insert Keyframe" menu and from here go ahead and do location, rotation, and scale for frame 0.
 Move on to another frame and mess with the location, rotation, and scale of specific bones to achieve the movement you want.
 You can press "Spacebar" to play the current animation in your scene and see how it is coming together.
 After you have set a few keyframes you should have something that looks like the image below.